akechi-haruka/ESxLauncher/README.txt

 If you crash with "[ERROR] (network::local_network::initialize) initialize error: bind", run "net stop winnat" as admin.

+If the game passes all startup checks, but still appears offline, turn off CLOSE TIME SETTING from the test menu.

 Misc.
 Notes:

 * is_holiday.xtal was edited so the game doesn't crash outside of 2018